 The number one ingredient that Rouleau suggests weeding out of your routine?
 Alcohol.
 Many toners and creams have alcohol, which delivers a quick-dry finish, but might also sap your skin’s moisture levels, leading to irritation and itchy, uncomfortable skin.

 It’s also important to avoid synthetic fragrance, which can react with skin, causing inflammation and potentially weakening the inner layers of skin.
 Luckily, there isn’t really a need for perfume in skincare, so opt for fragrance-free formulas.

 There are countless reports questioning the safety of sulfates—the ingredients that create lather in everything from face wash to toothpaste—such as ammonium lauryl sulfate and sodium lauryl sulfate.
 The jury is still out, but we do know they cause irritation.
 It won’t be easy, but try avoiding them for a few weeks and you may end up with healthier skin.
 (Start by swapping an oil or cream cleanser into your routine!)

 The tiny granules in your favorite natural scrub?
-Their irregular shape may make them too harsh for sensitive skin.
+Their irregular shape might make them too harsh for sensitive skin.
 Keep using them on your feet, elbows, and knees, but try opting for a gentle, gommage peel for your face instead.

 There are two main types of sunscreen: chemical and physical.
-The former uses hard-to-pronounce chemical ingredients (like avobenzone, octinoxate, and oxybenzone) to reflect UV rays—which is fine for normal skin!—but might cause problems for sensitive skin.
+The former uses hard-to-pronounce chemical ingredients (like avobenzone, octinoxate, and oxybenzone) to reflect UV rays—which should be fine for normal skin!—but might cause problems for sensitive skin.
 If that’s you, try opting for a physical, or mineral, formula.
-We like La Roche Posay’s Anthelios 50 Mineral ($34) for face and Kiss My Face’s Natural Mineral Sunscreen SPF 40 ($17) for body.
+We like La Roche Posay’s Anthelios 50 Mineral ($34) for face and Kiss My Face’s Natural Mineral Sunscreen SPF 40 for body.

 Now it’s time to find products that will soothe and nourish your sensitive skin.
 “Look for calming ingredients and lipid-rich, barrier-repairing oils, which can reduce redness, calm inflammation, and reduce symptoms of sensitivity,” Rouleau says.
 Keep clicking for the ingredients you need.